-This is the home of our GED Math Practice exams.
-All GED math practice exams are designed to meet the requirements of the most recent updates.
+This is the home of our exercise test GED.
+All of our exams are designed to meet the requirements of the most recent updates.

 A Quick Guide to GED Math Test

 The GED Math test is a single section test with 46 questions.
-You will be given 115 minutes to complete the test.
-It’s divided into two parts.
-The first part, which contains the first five test questions, do not allow the use of calculators.
-You will be permitted to use the calculator for part 2, which contains the remaining 41 questions.
+Students will be given 115 minutes to complete the test.
+It is divided into two parts.
+The beginning part, which contains the first five test questions, do not allow the use of calculators.
+Students will be permitted to use the calculator for part 2, which contains the remaining 41 questions.

-You have the option to bring your own TI-30XS calculator to solve the problem during the test or you can use the on-screen calculator.
+You have the option to bring your own TI-30XS calculator to solve the question during the test or you can use the on-screen calculator.
 Along with the calculator, a formula sheet will also be provided on the day of the test.
 You may view the formula sheet here while answering our GED practice test for math.
-Because you can see the formulas during the test, it only means that you need to focus on understanding how to apply them instead of just merely memorizing them.
+Because you can see the formulas during the test, it only means that you want to focus on understanding how to apply them instead of just merely memorizing them.

-The types of items included in the GED Math test are multiple choice, drag-and-drop, hot spot, and fill-in-the-blank.
+The types of items included in the Math test is multiple-choice, drag-and-drop, hot spot, and fill-in-the-blank.
 The questions focus on two content domains: algebraic problem-solving (55%) and quantitative problem solving (45%).